AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

 ---
 # Update linked items between [!DNL Jira] and [!DNL Adobe Workfront]

-When you link [!DNL Jira] issues to [!DNL Adobe Workfront] tasks or issues, your users can update items in one application and the counterpart of that item also updates for the users working in the second application.&nbsp;
+When you link [!DNL Jira] issues to [!DNL Adobe Workfront] tasks or issues, your users can update items in one application and the counterpart of that item also updates for the users working in the second application.

 For more information about linking items between [!DNL Workfront] and [!DNL Jira], see [Link items between Adobe Workfront and Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/link-items-between-wf-jira.md).